Itamichan/Blue-in-the-maze/README.md

 ### Goals

-#### CGphotography goal
+#### Blue in the Maze goal

-The goal of this web page is to present previous works of the photographer and as such, attract new clients.
+The goal of this web page is to make available a cute labyrinth game which will ensure a high conversion of users.

 **Target audience is:**
-* Couples with the age between 20-45 years.
+* People above 13 years.
-* Couples interested in photo services.
-* Couples interested in wedding photo services.
+* People interested in short, online games.
-* Couples interested in pregnancy photo services.
+* People interested in solving puzzles, in special mazes.

 #### Business goals

-* Reach new, potential customers.
+* Create a fun game.
 * Have a high conversion rate.
-* Have a fully proficient web page.
-* Have an intuitive design.
+* Have a fully working game with an attractive design.

 #### Customer goals

-* Find a photographer for their photo session.
-* Find previous works made by the photographer.
-* Find contact information of the photographer.
+* Play a functional game and potentially win it.
+* Use a web page which has an easy navigation.

 Both business and customer goals are addressed through user stories.

 ### User Stories

-#### The Photographer
+#### The game designer

+* As a game designer, I want to create a game story so that the user can immerse into it via playing.
-* As a photographer, I want to show my previous works so that people hire me.
+* As a game designer, I want to add extra items in the maze so that the game is more interesting.

+#### The game developer

-* As a Photographer, I want my page to load fast so that the user is engaged.
+* As a game developer, I want to have a game timer so that the user is motivated to solve the maze faster.
-* As a Photographer, I want the potential customers to have an easy way to find my contact details so that they can order a photo session.
+* As a game developer, I want to create several levels in the game so that the user can have a progressing story.
-* As a photographer, I want to show positive reviews so that I convince people to book my services.
+* As a game developer, I want  to give the user the possibility to save the game so that he/she is motivated to come back and continue.
+* As a game developer, I want to introduce winning points so that the user can see how well they have played.
+* As a game developer, I want to create a leader-board so that the user can see if he/she was better than others.

+#### The business owner

+* As a website owner,  I want the page to load fast so that the game functions in optimal time.
-* As a photographer, I want them to know my current location so that I can  avoid orders that are too far away for me to come.
+* As a website owner,  I want to have a well structured web page so that the user can easily orientate on it.
-* As a Photographer I want that the user remember me so that they come back.
+* As a website owner,  I want to retain the user's attention so that I get ad revenue.

 #### The UX designer